pyscaffold/pyscaffold/docs/faq.rst

 Why does PyScaffold ≥ 3 have a ``src`` folder which holds the actual Python package?
-   This avoids quite many problems compared to the case when the actual Python package resides in the same folder as ``setup.py``.
+   This avoids quite many problems compared to the case when the actual Python package resides in the same folder as your configuration and test files.
    A nice `blog post by Ionel`_ gives a thorough explanation why this is so.
 In a nutshell, the most severe problem comes from the fact that Python imports a package by first looking at the current working directory and then into the ``PYTHONPATH`` environment variable.
 If your current working directory is the root of your project directory you are thus not testing the installation of your package but the local package directly.
 Eventually, this always